 Is rock music dead?

-I really really enjoyed the new Coldplay album, Reimagined: the lyrics, the range of the arrangements, the sound and the vibe of this album are just amazing.
+I really really enjoyed the Coldplay album “Reimagined”: the lyrics, the range of the arrangements, the sound and the vibe of this album are just amazing.
 And I’m also listening to a female artist from Iceland.
 Her name is Eva, you should really check her out.
 She’s just amazing.
 She just released a new album, which is fantastic.
 She’s, she’s a pop pop artist, but she’s mixing pop with, like these original old Icelandic Viking films.
 I’m also listening to a progressive metal band called Tesseract, and I’ve also been listening to a lot of John Mayer lately, actually.
 But last month, I had this crazy just period when I was only listening to two instrumental jazz pieces that last for over 14 minutes.
-Yeah, I have these periods.
-But now I’m in the pop-metal thing again.
+Yeah, I have these moments, but now I’m in the pop-metal thing again.

 You actually did get lucky in the end.

-How did it feel to record your music when The Beatles had recorded theirs?
+How did it feel to record your music when The Beatles recorded theirs?
 Are you a Beatles fan?

 Yes, I’ve heard about that.
 I’ve actually recently heard a podcast about that conspiracy theory.
 I think it’s funny.
 But in my opinion, of course, I think there is maybe 1% that this was actually the case.
 For me, it’s impossible.
 But I believe that some people actually believe it.
 But are they believing the right thing or not?
-No, I don’t think so and I don’t see the reason why.
+No, I don’t think so, and I don’t see the reason why.
 I mean, why would somebody want to replace him with another guy and do the things that he does, musically?
-I think it would have been more or less impossible to just find a guy that looks like him and has the same music skills.
+I think it would have been more or less impossible to just find a guy that looks like him and has the same musical skills.

-I think it’s funny to listen to this, I think it’s quite interesting that people have actually put their effort and time in figuring all these things out.
+I think it’s funny to listen to this, I think it’s quite interesting that people have actually put their effort and time into figuring all these things out.
 But maybe it’s true.
 Nobody knows.
 I mean, what do you think?

 Okay, I’m going to tell you a secret now, Silvia.
 I am Paul McCartney.
-It’s happened a reincarnation there.
+It’s happened as a reincarnation there.
 We met in Berlin and then we exchanged some DNA.

-In fact, just like The Beatles, you also moved to Germany for a while at the beginning of your career.
+Just like The Beatles, you also moved to Germany for a while at the beginning of your career.
 Why was that?

 What do you think of The X Factor?

 As a child, I wanted to be a chef, I wanted to make Italian and French food.
-That’s what I wanted to be when I was a kid.
-Then I started playing the guitar when I was 9, only because I have this friend in the family who was a little bit older than me who played the guitar, and I wanted to do everything that he was doing.
-My mother told me that I could get posters of The Iron Maidens on my wall only if I really liked their music, and so I listened to their music and I became kind of addicted.
+That’s what I wanted to be when I was a kid, then I started playing the guitar when I was 9, only because I have this friend in the family who was a little bit older than me who played the guitar, and I wanted to do everything he was doing.
+My mother told me that I could get posters of The Iron Maidens on my wall only if I really liked their music, so I listened to their music and I became kind of addicted.
 At the age of 11 or 12, a teacher asked me to play on our last day of school, I accepted only because there was a girl I was so in love with who was really into music and instruments, but I was terrified and nervous.
-After I played she came over to me and said that I was really, really good and then I should continue with this.
-And remember that from that day on, I was just like, “Holy shit, this is cool.
+After I played she came over to me and said that I was really, really good and that I should continue with this.
+And remember that from that day on, I was just like, “Hey, this is cool.
 I really, really want to do it” and I got immediately rid of the stage fright.
 This is how I decided I was going to become a musician.

 Okay, don’t be angry with me.
 But to be honest, I have actually no idea what the Brexit thing is.